ICar V23: History

+In April 2024, the iCar V23 debuted at the Beijing Auto Show.

+Design

-In April 2024, the iCar, a brand of the Chinese concern Chery, presented the second model in its offer.
-The V23, the design are heavily influenced by the Beijing BJ212, maintained a raw aesthetic reminiscent of off-road vehicles and off-road aesthetics, distinguishing itself with a shapely, compact silhouette with low-set, round headlights adjacent to narrow, extended turn signals covering the edges of the fenders.
+The design of the V23 is influenced by the Beijing BJ212, maintaining a raw aesthetic reminiscent of off-road vehicles and off-road aesthetics.
+It has a compact silhouette with low-set, round headlights adjacent to narrow, extended turn signals covering the edges of the fenders.
 The rear lamps are set similarly low, above which there is a large cable compartment in the shape of a rounded square.

-The simple, minimalist passenger cabin is dominated by an angular central console composed of a touchscreen multimedia system display, under which there is a set of three air vents and an extensive panel of physical buttons to control vehicle functions.
+The passenger cabin features an angular central console composed of a touchscreen multimedia system display, under which there is a set of three air vents and a panel of physical buttons to control vehicle functions.

 Specifications

-Two specifications based on a purely electric drive were used to drive the V23.
-The basic rear-wheel drive variant has a 136 HP engine, accelerates from 0 to 100 km/h in 4.8 seconds and has a 60 kWh battery with approximately 400 kilometers of range on a single charge.
-The top variant AWD with a 211 HP engine and 82 kWh battery offered 3.5 sprints to 100 km/h and approximately 500 kilometers of range on a single charge.
+Two specifications, both with a purely electric drive, were offered for the V23.
+The basic rear-wheel drive variant has a 136 hp engine, accelerates from 0 to 100 km/h (62 mph) in 11 seconds and has a 60 kWh battery with approximately 400 kilometers of range on a single charge.
+The top variant AWD has a 211 hp engine and 82 kWh battery, accelerates from 0 to 100 km/h (62 mph) in 7.5 seconds and has approximately 500 kilometers of range on a single charge.

 Markets

+Indonesia

+The iCar V23 was launched in Indonesia on 5 February 2026 at the 33rd Indonesia International Motor Show.
+Variants available include RWD and iWD original models, marketed as iCar V23 OG, along with Retro and Cyberspace Edition accessories packages and the flagship Pro Plus variant.

+Malaysia

+The iCaur V23 was launched in Malaysia on 27 November 2025, with two variants: 2WD (59.93 kWh) and iWD (81.76 kWh).
+In July 2026, the V23 became locally assembled in Shah Alam, Selangor.
+The CKD model is available in the sole iWD variant.

+South Africa

+The iCaur V23 was launched in South Africa on 28 May 2026, as part of Chery's sub-brand iCaur introduction in the South African market.
+It is available with RWD (59.9 kWh) and AWD (81.8 kWh) variants.

 Thailand

-The iCar V23 was launched in Thailand as the Chery V23 on 30 September 2025, with two variants: Play (59.93 kWh), Plus (59.93 kWh) and Peak (81.76 kWh).
+The model was launched in Thailand as the Chery V23 on 30 September 2025, with three variants: Play (59.93 kWh), Plus (59.93 kWh) and Peak (81.76 kWh).